 I wanted to be a vet for a while, but then decided I wanted to be an astrophysicist.
 During my degree I changed my mind and went into nuclear physics instead.

 I was never in big trouble but I did used to talk quite a lot.

 What's your favourite food?

 I eat anything!
-Pistachio icecream is a favourite though.
+Pistachio icecream or cheesecake are favourites though.

 Tell us a joke.

-What do you call a fake spaghetti?
+What do you call spaghetti in a disguise?
 An impasta!